 The Michigan Daily, the campus newspaper of the University of Michigan at Ann Arbor, published its first issue on Sept.
 29, 1890.
 The student-run paper is published

 Monday through Friday during the fall and winter terms.
+During the fall 2021 semester, it is printing weekly on Wednesdays.
 During the spring and summer terms, it is published weekly.
+The Daily operates on a campus without a journalism school.
+The newspaper, which is financially independent from the University, is based in the recently renovated Stanford Lipsey Student Publications Building at 420 Maynard St. in Ann Arbor.
+The renovations, made possible by a gift from alumnus and Buffalo News publisher Stanford Lipsey, updated the building by adding disabled access, air conditioning and other amenities while retaining its historic features.
 The Daily covers the University’s campus, administration, sports teams, faculty and culture as well as the town of Ann Arbor and other topics that affect the lives of students.
 Alumni include playwright Arthur Miller, two-time presidential candidate Thomas Dewey, activist Tom Hayden and investment banker Bruce Wasserstein.
-Its former editors, reporters, photographers, business staff members and other alumni have gone on to work at publications like the New York Times, Washington Post, Chicago Tribune, Wall Street Journal, Time magazine, The Associated Press and countless other media outlets.
+Its former editors, reporters, photographers, business staff members and other alumni have gone on to work at publications like The New York Times, Washington Post, Chicago Tribune, Wall Street Journal, Time magazine, The Associated Press and countless other media outlets.

 To view The Michigan Daily's bylaws, click here.